 Finally, a Japanese officer stood on a box and announced the Japanese Empire and the United States were no longer enemies.
 He also told them that the camp was theirs.
 This was the first time the POWs received news on how the war was going.

 Not too long after this, B-29s appeared over the camp and dropped food to the prisoners.
 The Japanese townspeople helped the POWs carry the food to the camp.
-Since material for clothing was scarce, they were interested more in the silk from the parachutes for clothing than the food in the drums.
+Since material for clothing was scarce, they were interested more in the silk from the parachutes, for clothing, then the food in the drums.

 One day, a jeep with American soldiers appeared and the soldiers told the former POWs to sit tight until the railroad line had been repaired.
-After it was repaired, the prisoners took the train and then an LST to Yokohama.
-There William was transferred to the U.S.S.
-Rescue.
-He returned to the United States on this ship.
+After it was repaired, the prisoners took the train and a LST to Yokohama.
+There, William was transferred to the U.S.S.
+Rescue and returned to the United States.
 He was promoted to Private First Class and was discharged on February 24, 1946.

 After he was discharge from the army, William A. Curtis returned to Oklahoma where he resided in Muskogee.
 He married, Norma Jean Fricks, on November 10, 1945, and was the father of four daughters.
-William A. Curtis Jr. passed away on August 8, 2004.
-He was buried at Fort Gibson National Cemetery in Fort Gibson, Oklahoma, in Section: 20 Site: 558.
+William A. Curtis Jr. passed away on August 8, 2004, and was buried at Fort Gibson National Cemetery in Fort Gibson, Oklahoma, in Section: 20 Site: 558.